Klasmart-Engineering/klasmart-media-storage-service/README.md

 #### Configuration

-Copy/paste `.env.example` in the root directory, rename it to `.env`, and modify as necessary.
+Copy/paste `.env.example` in the `localDev` directory, rename it to `.env`, and modify as necessary.

-Copy/paste `.env.test.example` in the root directory, rename it to `.env.test`, and modify as necessary.

 Create Postgres container